lightbend/cloudflow/installer/README.md

 ### Prerequisite

 First you need to have a running Kubernetes cluster.
-If you don't, refer to [Starting a Kubernetes Cluster](start-cluster.md) on how to do it on GKE or EKS.
+If you don't, refer to [Starting a Kubernetes Cluster](start-cluster.md) on how to do it on GKE, EKS or AKS.

 ### Installing